1. Messages from the House of Representatives

 2. When are messages considered?

 Most messages received from the House relate to government business – generally bills – or to joint committees.
-When a message from the House of Representatives seeking action by the Senate is reported by the chair, a minister is usually called to move a motion to provide for the consideration of the message either immediately or on the next sitting day.
+When a message from the House seeking action by the Senate is reported by the chair, a minister is usually called to move a motion to provide for the consideration of the message either immediately or on the next sitting day.
 An order of the day for the consideration of the message on the next sitting day is listed on the Notice Paper as government business.
-Under standing order 65, the government may arrange its business on the Notice Paper to suit its changing priorities (see Brief Guide No. 4—Categories of Business).
+Under standing order 65, the government may arrange its business on the Notice Paper to suit its changing priorities (see Guide No. 4—Categories of Business).
 However, a message transmitting a government bill for concurrence is usually dealt with immediately.
-Preliminary stages in the consideration of the bill by the Senate are completed and debate is usually adjourned after the motion is moved for the bill’s second reading (see Brief Guide No. 16—Consideration of Legislation).
+Preliminary stages in the consideration of the bill by the Senate are completed and debate is usually adjourned after the motion is moved for the bill’s second reading (see Guide No. 16—Consideration of Legislation).

 When a message is received that does not relate to a government initiative, the Senate must determine how it will deal with the business contained in the message.
 This may require discussions among whips and other senators about who will have the carriage of the business, and motions to give the business a place within the Senate’s routine.